NCIEVS/evsrestapi-client-SDK/curl-examples/README.md

 All the operations described here perform a GET request.

-The full documentation of the REST API can be consulted in the Swagger documentation at `http://https://api-evsrest-dev.nci.nih.gov/swagger-ui.html`
+The full documentation of the REST API can be consulted in the Swagger documentation at <a href="http://https://api-evsrest-dev.nci.nih.gov/swagger-ui.html">http://https://api-evsrest-dev.nci.nih.gov/swagger-ui.html</a>.

 Sample cURL Calls
 -----------------